justinm0rgan/kings_county_housing_project/README.md

 ## Methods

-The EDA began with basic descriptive statistics such as; mean, median, interquartile range, min and max.
-These were subsequently visualized through scatterplots to understand linear relatinships with the target variable `price`.
-Histrograms were created to view data distributions and aid in outlier identification.
-Outliers were handled on a case by case basis through descriptive statistics interpretation where appropiate.
+The EDA began with basic descriptive statistics such as; mean, median, inter-quartile range, min and max.
+These were subsequently visualized through scatter plots to understand linear relationships with the target variable `price`.
+Histograms were created to view data distributions and aid in outlier identification.
+Outliers were handled on a case by case basis through descriptive statistics interpretation where appropriate.
 Once basic data cleaning was done, some statistical tests were administered to get a better understanding of the significance of assumptions made during the EDA process.

 Statistical tests for significance prompted various features to be engineered, for example:

 _If a house was built before the median year houses were built in this dataset, and has NOT received a renovation, was the mean/median `price` of said house significantly different then those that received renovations?_

 Engineered features such as the aforementioned, allowed patterns to be discovered within the data that were not initially discoverable.
 After feature engineering, the data was split into separate training and test sets.
 Once fit each set, the model was run on the training and test set respectively.
-The lack of significant difference between output of train and test split allowed for the assumption the model that was not overfit.
+The lack of significant difference between output of train and test split allowed for the assumption the model that was not over fit.
 Some feature selection techniques were administered to see if altering feature selection would have a positive impact on the model.
 The best model included all features from analysis and was subsequently fit to the entire data set and saved for future use.

 ## Results